-Yet, these changes to the estate tax do not eliminate the need for planning.
+Yet, this does not eliminate the need for planning.
 Wealthy taxpayers who currently fall within the exemption limits may still want to consider setting up a bypass trust in anticipation of future changes in the rules.
 In addition, couples with different sets of final beneficiaries, such as children from previous marriages, may wish to set up a bypass trust in order to clarify the beneficiaries of their separate assets.
 See chart on page 31 for more information about commonly used trusts.